apache/apex-core/docs/apex_cli.md

 -   Create custom macros

-## dtcli Commands
+## Apex CLI Commands

-dtCli can be launched by running following command
+Apex CLI can be launched by running following command

-    dtcli
+    apex

 Help on all commands is available via “help” command in the CLI